vr4vet/vr4vet/Assets/VR4VET/Components/NPC/README.md

 ## Utilize NPC dialogue

 - To use the NPC dialogue there needs to be defined a *Colliding Object* for the NPC in the NPCManager script.
 (Currently we have been using the *HolsterRight* object from the XR Rig Advanced, which has worked well, but other objects can probably be used instead).
+You can find the NPC script on the gameObject called CollisionTriggerHandler.

 - At the time a default "dummy" dialogue tree with all the needed objects is included in the NPC prefab, but at a later stage this needs to be changed.

+### Modifactions

+- You can change (and should) the dialog tree
+- You can also adjust the radius for when the dialogue is triggered.
+We advise you to keep this radius less than the personal space factor for NPC following mentiond below.

 ## Follow the Player